Canine Leptospirosis Vaccination Decisions: Endemic Spread and Risk-Based Choices

 But early signs are vague and easy to miss.
 Testing only happens once something looks wrong, and by then organ damage may already be underway.

-Higher reaction risk
+Higher vaccine reaction risk

 The vaccine had a relatively higher rate of adverse reactions than most routine shots.